 The type of personal data that we typically use as part of our research is normally limited to contact details (of the person completing an FCA questionnaire or survey or responding to a consultation) and personal views and opinions of consumers and those who submit questionnaires, surveys and consultation responses to us.

 We also occasionally, where required for the purposes of a specific project, use financial information, dates of birth and location data as part of our research, which may be matched with other information we have access to.
 In addition, we sometimes require special category data to be provided for the purposes of a specific project.
-In these certain limited circumstances we may also receive the following special categories of personal data, although this is usually pseudonymised by us when used in research.
+In these certain limited circumstances we may also receive the following special categories of personal data, although this is usually pseudonymised by us when used in research: